akash5100/blog/_posts/2024-02-06-Tweaking_MLP_to_make_it_RNN.markdown

 `'.', 'three', '.'` -- `'four'`

-where 3 words are used as input to predict 1 word from a vocabulary as an output, we can create a neural network architecture that takes three words as input and returns a prediction of the probability for each possible next word in the vocabulary.
+Where 3 words are used as input to predict 1 word from a vocabulary as an output, we can create a neural network architecture that takes three words as input and returns a prediction of the probability for each possible next word in the vocabulary.

 We will use *three standard linear layers* but with *two tweaks*!